After your baby has arrived

-In the first few days after birth the ‘baby blues’ are very common – about 60 per cent of women experience feeling a bit sad, crying for no apparent reason or feeling stressed during this time.
+In the first few days after birth the ‘baby blues’ are very common – about 60 per cent of women feel a bit sad, cry for no apparent reason or feel stressed during this time.

 Some women have the opposite.
 They feel buoyant and have the ‘pinks’, feeling full of energy and very happy.
 These feelings are usually self-limiting and short-lived.